How To Assemble Your New Bike

 To build your bike you'll only need a few tools.

-The multi tool provided with your bike, a pedal wrench (or 8mm allen key, depending on your pedals) and a pair of scissors to open the box and cut the zip-ties with.
+The multi-tool provided with your bike, a pedal wrench or 8mm Allen key, depending on your pedals and a pair of scissors or snips to open the box and cut the zip-ties with.

 1. Open the Box and Remove Your Bike

-Once you've opened the box you'll find a plastic wallet that contains all of your order information as well as an instruction manual for your specific bike.
+Once you've opened the box you'll find a plastic wallet that contains all of your order information.
+Manuals can be found on manufacturer websites or elsewhere online.
 Make sure you keep hold of this info as it contains your bike's serial number and order information.

-Carefully remove your bike from the box and remove all of the packaging and zip ties with your scissors or wire cutters.
+Carefully remove your bike from the box and remove all of the packaging and zip ties with your scissors or snips.

 2. Attach the Handlebars